esentri/domainlifecycles/getting-started/english/guides/run_application_en.md

 ---

-After everything has been configured properly, the DLC mirror has to be initialized when starting the application:
+Once everything necessary has been configured properly , the DLC Mirror must be initialized when the application is
+started:

 <details>
 <summary><img style="height: 12px" src="../../icons/java.svg"> <b>Application.java</b></summary>